 Q. Would an enterprise fund established under Chap.
 44 Sect 53F 1/2 have the effect of regulating the internet and VoIP services offered by a town?

 A. Yes Chap 44 Sect 53F ½ stipulates “…an estimate of the income for the ensuing fiscal year and a proposed line item budget of the enterprise shall be submitted to the mayor, board of selectmen or other executive authority of the city or town by the appropriate local entity responsible for operations of the enterprise.
 Said board, mayor or other executive authority shall submit its recommendation to the town meeting, town council or city council, as the case may be, which shall act upon the budget in the same manner as all other budgets.”
-By regulating the budget of the enterprise the town meeting is regulating the rates, terms, and conditions of the VoIP and Internet service provided by the town.
+By regulating the budget of the enterprise the town meeting would be regulating the rates, terms, and conditions of the VoIP and Internet service provided by the town.

 Q. Has the Massachusetts Supreme Judicial Court ruled that the MLP cannot be subject to town meeting vote?